 Operational management of impaired exposures is decentralised to the branch level by virtue of the ownership of the relationship for the relational customer component, or assisted by outsourced management structures for impaired loans without front-end mediation.
 The control and supervision of management is the responsibility of the Workout & Collection Unit of the Credit Risk Management Department, which also authorises the posting of positions in accordance with regulatory classification criteria, monitors derisking strategies introduced to protect capital and coordinates actions with the front-end of the distribution structure.
-Retail positions are mainly automatically managed, given their definition as "objective unlikely to pay", in line with the procedure to recover past due amounts, the due dates of which are scheduled to reflect the portfolio's ageing classes.
+The posting of retail positions is mainly automatically managed, given the higher relevance of the definition of "objective unlikely to pay", in line with the procedure to recover past due amounts, the due dates of which are scheduled to reflect the portfolio's ageing classes